-1. Objective - Each year, CUWCD will operate a gauge system on Salado Creek by contract with USGS Water Science Team in Austin Texas, to accurately record the estimates of the discharge from the Edwards (BFZ) Aquifer at the Salado Springs Complex (Big Boiling, Little Bubbly, Critchfield, Benedict and Anderson Springs).
+Objective - Each month, CUWCD will operate a gauge system on Salado Creek by contract with USGS Water Science Team in Austin Texas, to accurately record the estimates of the discharge from the Edwards (BFZ) Aquifer at the Salado Springs Complex, Robertson, Big Boiling, Little Bubbly, Side Spring, Critchfield, Benedict and Anderson Springs.

-Performance Standard - Each year, CUWCD will include a summary of the monthly average discharge rate of Salado Springs and a discussion of the conservation measures implemented (if any are necessary) to avoid impairment of the Desired Future Conditions for the Edwards (BFZ) Aquifer established by GMA 8, in the Annual Report to the Board of Directors.
+Performance Standard - Each month, CUWCD will include a summary of the monthly average discharge rate of Salado Springs and a discussion of the conservation measures implemented (if any are necessary) to avoid impairment of the Desired Future Conditions for the Edwards (BFZ) Aquifer established by GMA 8, and documented in the Annual Report to the Board of Directors.

-2. Objective - Each year, CUWCD will collect at least 5 water-level measurements from the Trinity Aquifer monitor wells located in the District.

-Performance Standard

-- a.
-Each year, the CUWCD Annual Report to the Board of Directors will post the water-level measurements collected from the Trinity Aquifer and identify the aquifer subdivision from which the measurement is taken. - b.
-Each year, the CUWCD Annual Report to the Board of Directors will include a discussion of the change in water-levels in each Trinity Aquifer subdivision for which a Desired Future Condition is stablished by GMA 8. - b.
-Every five years, the CUWCD Annual Report to the Board of Directors will include a discussion of the change in water-levels in each Trinity Aquifer subdivision for which a Desired Future Condition is established by GMA 8 comparing the change to the incremental time-appropriate change in water-levels indicated by the established Desired Future Condition of the aquifer.
+- Objective Each month, CUWCD will collect at least 15 water-level measurements from the Trinity Aquifer monitor wells located in the District.
+Performance Standard - a.
+Each year, the CUWCD Annual Report to the Board of Directors will post the water-level measurements collected from the Trinity Aquifer by each confining layer and identify the aquifer subdivision from which the measurement is taken. - b.
+Each year, the CUWCD Annual Report to the Board of Directors will include a discussion of the change in water-levels in each Trinity Aquifer subdivision for which a Desired Future Condition is stablished by GMA 8.

+c.
+Every year, the CUWCD Annual Report to the Board of Directors will include a discussion of the trends and changes of water-levels in each Trinity Aquifer subdivision for which a Desired Future Condition is established by GMA 8 comparing the change to the incremental time-appropriate change in waterlevels indicated by the established Desired Future Condition of the aquifer.